 Cauliflower fried rice … with yeast

 I always seem to come home from work desperately hungry…too hungry to do more than throw whatever I first spot into a pan.
 The first thing I saw tonight was the cauliflower I cut up yesterday, and the brown rice I accidentally left out when going to bed last night (and didn’t notice this morning either).
 So I made what I dub cauliflower fried rice.
-I turned my cast iron pan up, threw in maybe 2 cups of cauliflower florets and a tsp. of oil until it start to brown, then added a few Tbs. of water and covered to steam.
+I turned up the heat under my cast iron pan up, threw in maybe 2 cups of cauliflower florets and a tsp. of oil until it the florets started to brown, then added a few Tbs. of water and covered to steam.
 When the cauliflower started to get soft I pushed it to the side and cracked an egg into the pan, and scrambled it up.
 I then added 1/2 cup of short grain brown rice and let it all fry up a bit while I cut up some scallions.
-I would have added more veggies if I had had them, but neither cucumber nor radishes seemed to go.
-I topped it with a heaping tablespoon of nutritional yeast, a drizzle of soy sauce, the scallions, and another tsp. of olive oil.
+I would have added more veggies if I had had them.
+I topped the dish with a heaping tablespoon of nutritional yeast, a drizzle of soy sauce, the scallions, and another tsp. of olive oil.
 It made a huge and very filling dinner.
-Not gourmet, but pretty tasty, but then again, I was pretty hungry.
+Not gourmet, but pretty tasty.
+Then again, I was very hungry.
+Maybe anything would have tasted good.

 Does cauliflower ever taste bitter to you?
 ‘Cause I used to love it, but now sometimes I find it tastes really, really bitter.
 I guess I could be what they call a “super-taster” but I know I’ve eaten cauliflower at restaurants where it didn’t taste bitter.
 Wonder if it’s ’cause they boil it… I never boil vegetables for fear of losing out on valuable nutrients, but maybe that would get rid of the bitterness.